 'Developing a strong grounding in number is essential so that all children develop the necessary building blocks to excel mathematically.
-In addition, it is important that the curriculum includes rich opportunities for children to develop their spatial reasoning skills across all areas of Mathematics including shape, space and measures.
-It is important that children develop positive attitudes and interests in Mathematics, look for patterns and relationships, spot connections, 'have a go', talk to adults and peers about what they notice and not be afraid to make mistakes.'
-Statutory framework for EYFS, DfE, March 2021.
+Children should be able to count confidently, develop a deep understanding of the numbers to 10, the relationships between them and the patterns within those numbers.
+By providing frequent and varied opportunities to build and apply this understanding - such as using manipulatives, including small pebbles and tens frames for organising counting - children will develop a secure base of knowledge and vocabulary from which mastery of mathematics is built.
+In addition, it is important that the curriculum includes rich opportunities for children to develop their spatial reasoning skills across all areas of mathematics including shape, space and measures.
+It is important that children develop positive attitudes and interests in mathematics, look for patterns and relationships, spot connections, 'have a go', talk to adults and peers about what they notice and not be afraid to make mistakes.'
+Statutory Framework for EYFS DfE 2024